-VirtualBox is an Open Source virtualization product designed to run on several operating systems and host an impressive number of guest OS.
-Unfortunately, due to rare updates, Windows 8 is still on the waiting list.
+VirtualBox is an Open Source virtualization product designed to run on several operating systems and host an impressive guest OS.
+Unfortunately, Windows 8 is still on the waiting list due to rare updates.

-From home use to datacenters and cloud environments, this virtualization software meets the demands of many, especially because it is able to run multiple operating systems simultaneously, it provides easier software installations and operates under a special algorithm.
+From home use to data centers and cloud environments, this virtualization software meets the demands of many, especially because it can run multiple operating systems simultaneously, provides easier software installations, and operates under a special algorithm.

-By that we mean that this software has the ability to revert a virtual machine to a previously saved state by the use of snapshots that may also come in handy when a restore session is needed.
+By that, we mean that this software can revert a virtual machine to a previously saved state using snapshots that may also come in handy when a restore session is needed.

-Users should also consider the fact that this virtualization product is portable, it can present up to 32 virtual CPUs no matter the real number of cores and it supports remote access.
+Users should also consider that this virtualization product is portable.
+It can present up to 32 virtual CPUs supporting remote access, no matter the number of cores.

 VirtualBox features and benefits:

-- Oracle VM VirtualBox implements a virtual USB controller and allows you to connect arbitrary USB devices to your virtual machines without having to install device specific drivers on the host.
+- Virtual USB Controllers - Oracle VM VirtualBox implements a virtual USB controller and allows you to connect arbitrary USB devices to your virtual machines without installing device-specific drivers on the host.

-- with this unique feature, a virtual machine that acts as an RDP server can still access arbitrary USB devices that are connected on the RDP client.
-This way, a powerful server machine can virtualize a lot of thin clients that merely need to display RDP data and have USB devices plugged in.
+- USB over RDP - with this unique feature, a virtual machine that acts as an RDP server can still access arbitrary USB devices connected to the RDP client.
+This way, a powerful server machine can virtualize many thin clients that merely need to display RDP data and have USB devices plugged in.